-- The proposed amalgamation would eliminate the Infant to Junior School move at the end of Year 2 removing any anxiety this might cause, as well as interruptions to learning. - Enhanced curriculum planning which can take into account all three stages of the primary phase of education (Early Years, Key Stage 1 and Key Stage 2) so that children make the best possible progress in their learning and development during their time at Grange Park; - A consistent approach to the ways in which children are taught and supported, recognising the current strengths of both schools. - Being able to monitor children's progress from age 3 to age 11 would enable staff to build up a comprehensive understanding of each child and build consistently on their achievements throughout their time at Grange Park. - Continuity of experience and provision, which could be especially important for vulnerable children and those with special educational needs. - Increased opportunities for children in all key stages to come together for pastoral, social and creative activities. - Improved safeguarding through seamless knowledge of children throughout their time at Grange Park. - Would allow consistency of policy and planning across key stages as well as the potential for cross-phase policies with a key stage specific focus.
+- The proposed amalgamation would remove the need to reapply and enable a smoother transition into Key Stage 2.
+The new school would have just one Ofsted rating, giving a clearer picture of how the whole school is doing. - Enhanced curriculum planning which can take into account all three stages of the primary phase of education (Early Years, Key Stage 1 and Key Stage 2) so that children make the best possible progress in their learning and development during their time at Harefield; - A consistent approach to the ways in which children are taught and supported, recognising the current strengths of both schools. - Being able to monitor children's progress from age 3 to age 11 would enable staff to build up a comprehensive understanding of each child and build consistently on their achievements throughout their time at Harefield. - Continuity of experience and provision, which could be especially important for vulnerable children and those with special educational needs. - Increased opportunities for children in all key stages to come together for pastoral, social and creative activities. - Improved consistency of safeguarding through seamless knowledge of children throughout their time at Harefield.

+• Would allow consistency of policy and planning across key stages as well as the potential for cross-phase policies with a key stage specific focus.